 The Institute is backed by the Our Community Board, comprising founding Chair Carol Schwartz and ethicist Dr Simon Longstaff.

 Other dedicated staff members assist in the inspiration and administration of the Institute - you can read more about our team here.

 The Community Directors Council, formed in February 2018, is ICDA's advisory arm and brings a wealth of talent, experience, skills and direction to the organisation.

 The council is chaired by former Australian Charities and Not-for-profit Commission (ACNC) commissioner and Adjunct Professor Susan Pascoe (AM), with the other members all top not-for-profit advocates and thinkers

 They've held senior roles in government, business, academia, and at the coalface of community organisations, bringing specialist knowledge of not-for-profit law, finance, governance, theory and change management to the table.

-The rest of the new board will comprise:
+The rest of the board comprises: